© 2023 Wayne Health. All rights reserved.

-Wayne Health’s Psychiatry and Behavioral Health team has provided behavioral health services for children, adolescents and adults since 1995 using a “whole-person” approach to care.
+Wayne Health’s Psychiatry and Behavioral Health team focuses on caring for the total health of patients and the community-at-large.
+We’ve been a dedicated provider of behavioral health services for children, adolescents and adults since 1995.

 Depression is no stranger to most.
-It is experienced by most people to some degree over the normal course of their lives and daily living.
-Depression is synonymous with sadness, feeling down-hearted, bummed out, or blue, with low energy.
-There are different degrees of depression, including mild, moderate and severe.
-These degrees are ranked based on several factors that may include:
+It is experienced by most people to some degree over the normal course of their lives and day-to-day living.
+Depression is synonymous with sadness, feeling down-hearted or bummed out, being down or blue, with low energy.
+There are different degrees of depression, including mild, moderate and severe, that are ranked based on several factors, including:

 Depression is usually treated with a combination of antidepressant medication and certain types of therapy, including psychotherapy.
 For some, antidepressants provide relief without further interventions.

-Depression that doesn’t respond to antidepressants is known as treatment-resistant depression.
-Anxiety that doesn’t respond to medication, counseling and lifestyle changes may be treatment resistant anxiety.
+Depression that doesn’t respond to antidepressants is known as medication-resistant depression.
+Anxiety that doesn’t respond to medication, counseling and lifestyle changes may be medication- resistant anxiety.

-Depression and anxiety can affect people differently, and if ignored, can lead to more serious issues.
-So it is important to talk with your physician about your symptoms and options.
+Depression and anxiety can affect people differently and, if ignored, can lead to more serious issues.
+Please talk with your physician about your symptoms and options.

-Wayne Health focuses on educating patients about the treatment options available to treat their depression and anxiety.
-We offer decision aids that address the needs of individuals with different styles of selecting treatment options.
-Our information packet describes the types of treatments and provides detailed information about potential issues and concerns associated with those treatments.
-We also provide a question and response brochure that will assist you in identifying the treatment options that best match your needs.
-These decision aids have been evaluated and modified based on feedback from individuals who are receiving treatment for depression.
+Wayne Health is dedicated to educating patients about the treatment options available to treat medication-resistant depression and anxiety.
+We offer decision making aids that address the needs of individuals with different styles of selecting treatment options.
+This includes an information packet that describes the types of treatments and provides information regarding potential issues and concerns associated with those treatments.
+We use a collaborative process with each patient, coming to a shared plan that meets each individual’s unique needs.
+No treatment for medication-resistant depression and anxiety is provided without written consent of the patient and, if necessary, guardians or other personal supporters.